hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 use the index.
 [This](https://www.youtube.com/watch?v=BHwzDmr6d7s) video provides a nice illustration.

-Be careful when you read about indexes in OLAP.
+Be careful when you read about indices in OLAP.
 Snowflake, for example, lets you define a primary key.
 You might think that it creates and index and enforces its uniqueness as a well-behaved database would.
 It doesn't.
 Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints as a documentation feature.
 Creating a primary key in Snowflake does not even create an index.